 Air plants are also known as tillandsias in plant circles.
 They are a fairly low maintenance plant once you find the right location and routine for them.
 And they can be quite rewarding to watch grow and change.
 We love these little guys!
-Loom & Lavender just had their first air plant "pups" about a month ago and the plant momma in us couldn't have been more proud!
+Loom & Lavender just had their first air plant "pups" a few months ago and the plant momma in us couldn't have been more proud!
 In the interest of streamlining this post for you, we will hit the highlights of tillandsia care for you.
 There is a wealth of information all over the internet on their care, should you desire more information on these quirky looking plants.

 - Light: is very important.
 They need BRIGHT, but filtered light.
 Rooms with east or south facing windows are best.

 - Watering: this is where it can get tricky, but once you find your rhythm you'll be golden.

 - Some people mist, some soak, some do both!
 (We do both here in dry SoCal.)
 Your plant will let you know what it needs.
 If it starts to brown on the tips, increase your watering.